Differentiable Optics with dLux II: Optical Design Maximising Fisher Information: Code, Data, and Materials

 \section{Code, Data, and Materials}

 As part of our commitment to open science, we have released \dlux as an open source package under a BSD three-clause at~\href{https://github.com/LouisDesdoigts/dLux}{github.com/LouisDesdoigts/dLux}.
 Furthermore an accompanying Jupyter notebook that produces all results and figures in this paper is publicly hosted at~\href{https://github.com/LouisDesdoigts/FIM_tutorial/blob/main/tutorial.ipynb}{github.com/LouisDesdoigts/FIM\_tutorial}.
-We encourage readers to replicate our work and apply the methods presented in this manuscript to their own problems.
+The accompanying code repository allows for replication of results and adaptation of the methods to a variety of optical modelling tasks.